durden/django_deployment/one/slides.md

 Todo
 ====
-- Go through all pinboard bookmarks and create a tag for Django deployment.
 - Take hello world app and deploy on epio/gondor/heroku
     - Take good notes
 - Look over notes from gondor deployment to make sure I can answer questions about it.
 - Add some info. about how to deal with static files.
 Gondor was pretty damn easy if it wasn't for this, and their UI is nice.
+- Use staticfiles or Django 1.3!!!
 - Maybe discuss deploying Django 1.2 vs. 1.3
 - Explain 'general' way of deployment:
     - Download app/cli tool for deployment platform